metacpan/metacpan-cpan-extracted/distros/L/Libssh-Session/README.md

 # Libssh::Session - Secure Shell protocol interface

-Libssh::Session is a perl interface to the libssh library : https://www.libssh.org/ It supports the authentification on a SSH server and command execution.
+Libssh::Session is a perl interface to the libssh library : https://www.libssh.org/ It supports the authentification on a SSH server, command execution and some sftp capabilities.

-It's still in working progress.
+It's still in working progress (but it's functional ;)

 ### MODULE DEPENDENCIES